Privacy and Credit Reporting Policy

 You can contact these credit reporting bodies or visit their websites to see their policies on the management of your credit related personal information, including details of how to access your credit related personal information they hold.

-3.3.
-Other Rights Regarding your Credit Reporting Information
+5.3.
+Other Rights Regarding your Credit-Related Personal Information

-3.3.1.
-Direct Marketing Pre-Screening You have the right to request these credit reporting bodies to exclude your credit related personal information to determine your eligibility to receive direct marketing from credit providers including us.
+You have the right to request these credit reporting bodies to exclude certain credit-related personal information to determine your eligibility to receive direct marketing from credit providers including us.

-3.3.2.
-Victim of Fraud You also have the right to request credit reporting bodies not to use or disclose your your credit related personal information if you believe that you have been, or are likely to be, the victim of fraud (for example, you suspect someone is using your identity details to apply for credit).
+You also have the right to request credit reporting bodies not to use or disclose certain credit-related personal information if you believe that you have been, or are likely to be, the victim of fraud (for example, you suspect someone is using your identity details to apply for credit).

 We store information that we collect through cookies, log files and / or third party site traffic software to create profiles of users generally.